ShawnBeasleyOTRS/doc-installation/content/performance-tuning.rst

 There are some options available for fine tuning the search index:

 ``Ticket::SearchIndex::IndexArchivedTickets``
    Defines if archived tickets will be included in the search index (not enabled by default).
 This is advisable to keep the index small on large systems with archived tickets.
-If this is enabled, archived tickets will not be found by full-text searches.
+If this is enabled, archived tickets will be found by full-text searches.

 ``Ticket::SearchIndex::Attribute``
-   Basic fulltext index settings.
+   Basic full-text index settings.

    .. figure:: images/sysconfig-ticket-searchindex-attribute.png
       :alt: ``Ticket::SearchIndex::Attribute`` Setting